 trademark serial number of 86921956.

-The current federal status of this trademark filing is NON-FINAL OFFICE ACTION ISSUED - CLARIFICATION NEEDED.
+The current federal status of this trademark filing is ABANDONED - FAILURE TO RESPOND OR LATE RESPONSE.

 The correspondent listed for SCARE D KIT is